fabrigeas/weather-app-widget/ReadMe.md

 - gets user position
 - use user's position to fetch fetch weather data from API
-- parse and render fetched weather data in a div
+- parse and render fetched weather data in a placeholder div that you must provide

 ## How to run the widget